projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 The function returns a block genotype matrix and a sample block mapping.

-    - **Block genotype matrix**: Imagine the conceptual genotype matrix as an :math:`N \times M` matrix :math:`X` where each row represents an individual sample, and each column represents a variant, and each cell :math:`(i, j)` contains the genotype value for sample :math:`i` at variant :math:`j`.
-The block genotype matrix can then be imagined by laying a coarse grid on top of matrix :math:`X` such that matrix cells within the same coarse grid cell are all assigned to the same block.
+    - **Block genotype matrix**: The block genotype matrix can be conceptually imagined as an :math:`N \times M` matrix :math:`X` where each row represents an individual sample, and each column represents a variant, and each cell :math:`(i, j)` contains the genotype value for sample :math:`i` at variant :math:`j`.
+Then imagine a coarse grid is laid on top of matrix :math:`X` such that matrix cells within the same coarse grid cell are all assigned to the same block.
 Each block :math:`x` is indexed by a sample block ID (corresponding to a list of rows belonging to the block) and a header block ID (corresponding to a list of columns belonging to the block).
 The sample block IDs are generally just integers 0 through the number of sample blocks.
 The header block IDs are strings of the form 'chr_C_block_B', which refers to the Bth block on chromosome C. The Spark DataFrame representing this block matrix can be thought of as the transpose of each block, i.e., :math:`x^T`, all stacked one atop another.
 Each row in the DataFrame represents the values from a particular column of :math:`X` for the samples corresponding to a particular sample block.
 The fields in the DataFrame and their content for a given row are as follows:

         - ``header``: The column name in the conceptual genotype matrix :math:`X`
         - ``header_block``: An ID assigned to the block :math:`x` containing this header